 - Led workshops for teachers and after school educators about engineering education, helping them feel more confident

-- Honed my abilities in facilitating workshops, running expo booths, writing, and research
+- Honed my abilities in facilitating workshops, collaborating with educators, writing, and research

-As outreach coordinator for the Through My Window (TMW) engineering curriculum, part of my job was to empower elementary and middle school educators to feel confident about teaching engineering in general, and particularly using our curriculum.
-I ran teacher workshops, provided personalized ongoing educator support, helped maintain an educator website, presented and exhibited at conferences, and wrote articles for research and practitioner publications.
+As Curriculum Designer & Training Specialist for the TEEMS (Transforming Engineering Education for Middle Schools) project (2018-2022), and previously as outreach coordinator for the Through My Window (TMW) engineering curriculum (2014-2018), part of my job was to empower elementary and middle school educators to feel confident about teaching engineering in general, and particularly using our curriculum.
+I ran teacher workshops, provided personalized ongoing educator support, wrote curriculum guides, helped maintain an educator website, presented and exhibited at conferences, and wrote articles for research and practitioner publications.

 Through focus groups and surveys, we learned that our workshops and other resources made teachers feel more prepared and even excited about teaching engineering.
 For me, the best part of this work was seeing educators transform into enthusiastic advocates for engineering education.

-I honed a number of skills through this work, including how to create engaging workshops; support diverse educators via email, written teacher guides, and websites; plan events; run trade show booths; and present at both academic and practitioner conferences.
-Maybe most importantly, I learned how much I love collaborating with and serving teachers.
+I honed a number of skills through this work, including how to create engaging workshops; support diverse educators through email, teacher guides, and websites; plan events; and present at both academic and practitioner conferences.
+I learned how much I love collaborating with and serving teachers.
 They regularly left me in awe of their dedication, adaptive expertise, and innovative ideas.

 Examples of Work

-To see 2017 training slides from an educator workshop, co-created by Beth McGinnis-Cavanaugh and me, click here.
+To see 2017 training slides from an educator workshop, which I co-created with Beth McGinnis-Cavanaugh, click here.
 To see a training-related “primer” for educators I wrote about Artificial Intelligence, click here.

-I co-authored papers, articles, and blogs about Through My Window for educator and research audiences:
+I co-authored papers, articles, and blogs about TEEMS and Through My Window for educator and research audiences:

-- Engaging the Imagination of Young People to Increase Technical Literacy
+- Engaging the Imagination of Young People to Increase Technical Literacy, ASEE, 2012

 - I was a nominee for the National Afterschool Association’s “Next Generation of Afterschool” and wrote this blog post about my work.